-Pueblo has a proud industrial heritage of steel-producing, but now is diversifying into four key areas of hemp, outdoor recreation, rail, and aerospace.
+Pueblo has a proud industrial heritage of steel-producing, but now is diversifying into four key areas hemp, outdoor recreation, rail, and aerospace.
 The city is attractive to residents and visitors due to its low real estate market and cost of living compared to neighboring cities.
 AARP recognized it as one of the Best Places to Live in the USA and the city was considered the 6th most affordable place to live in America by the Cost of Living Index.
-Additionally, the city boasts a love of history as Livability.com named it one of the Top 10 Cities for Historic Preservation.

-While there is a renewed interest in the future for economic grown, Pueblo is faced with several issues of crime; low incomes; lack of job opportunities; health and community beautification.
-Of the city’s population, 25.3% live in poverty and of the county’s children live in poverty with 59.8% that qualify for free and reduced lunch.
-Health is a prevalent issue for the community as adults who reported that their health was generally poor or fair was nearly double (22.7%) the state’s 12.8% average as many citizens suffer from a disease, job-related injuries or those caused due to substance abuse.
+While there is a renewed interest in the future for economic growth, Pueblo is faced with several issues of crime; low incomes; lack of job opportunities; health, and community beautification.
+Of the city’s population, 25.3% live in poverty, and of the county’s children live in poverty 59.8% qualify for free and reduced lunch.
+Health is a prevalent issue for the community as adults who reported that their health was generally poor or fair were nearly double (22.7%) the state’s 12.8% average as many citizens suffer from a disease, job-related injuries, or those caused due to substance abuse.
 While the legalization of marijuana has added jobs for the community, it has placed a burden on Pueblo’s social services due to increased homeless and drug users.